ph4ntonn/Stowaway/README_EN.md

---down Downstream protocol type, default is raw TCP traffic, optional HTTP/WS --cs Platform's console encoding type,default is utf-8，optional gbk --tls-enable Enable TLS for node communication, after enabling TLS, AES encryption will be disabled --domain Specify the TLS SNI domain name.
+--down Downstream protocol type, default is raw TCP traffic, optional HTTP/WS --cs Platform's console encoding type,default is utf-8，optional gbk --tls-enable Enable TLS for node communication, after enabling TLS, AES encryption will be disabled --domain Specify the TLS SNI/Websocket domain name.
 If it is empty, it defaults to the target node address.
 ```

 ### Parameter usage